vogma/neorv32_arty_ddr_setup/README.md

 (The fourth LED is connected to the `init_calib_done` signal of the mig and indicates that the calibration of the ddr memory is finished)

 #### Disclaimer
-This integration of the external DDR memory is more a proof of concept and can't be used conveniently with compiled C Code because the processor will use it's enabled internal IMEM and DMEM.
-In a future project i plan to use the external DDR as the main memory of the Softcore and evaluate the performance differences.
+This integration of the external DDR memory is more a proof of concept and can't be used conveniently with compiled C code because the processor will use it's enabled internal IMEM and DMEM.
+In a future project I plan to use the external DDR as the main memory of the Softcore and evaluate the performance differences.

 ## Setup